 Idacio, however, can also lower your/your child's body's ability to fight infections.
 Taking Idacio can make you/your child more prone to getting infections or make any infection you/your child have worse.

 What are the ingredients in Idacio?

-Medicinal ingredients: adalimumab injection
+Medicinal ingredients: adalimumab injection Non-medicinal ingredients: glacial acetic acid, trehalose, polysorbate 80, sodium chloride, Sodium hydroxide and Water for Injection.

-Non-medicinal ingredients: citric acid monohydrate, disodium phosphate dihydrate, mannitol, polysorbate-80, sodium chloride, sodium dihydrogen phosphate dihydrate, sodium hydroxide, trisodium citrate dihydrate and water for injection.

 Idacio comes in the following dosage forms: